 Updated information on Internet Resources.
 All Internet Resources listed in the chapter handouts are listed on my page of Molecular Biology Internet Resources.
 When I learn of corrections to the web addresses, I update that page.
 I also add some new sites to that page.

-The updates discussed above are generally not reflected in the chapter handout DOC files listed below.
+The updates discussed above are generally not reflected in the chapter handout PDF files listed below.
 I encourage you to use my web pages noted above for my updated information on books and links.

 If you have any problems with downloading or reading files, see page File problems.

 Ch 1 handout.
 A brief history.
 (Genetics).
 (Also available as web page: Chapter 1.)